-If you are an ardent reader of my blog, then you most likely know that I love Chimamanda.
+Ardent readers of my blog know that I love Chimamanda.
 I am thoroughly smitten by the quality of her femininity.
-I met Chimamanda the other day and guys it was surreal.
+I met Chimamanda the other day and it was surreal.

-The meeting which was a night of conversations bordering on Feminism, Femininity and generally issues that affect women was thoroughly insightful.
-I got to the event early, and got a front row seat.
-If you ever watch the video, I am that girl on black off shoulder top with grey pants and curly hair. haha
+The meeting which was a night of conversations on Feminism, Femininity and issues that affect women was thoroughly insightful.

 After meeting Chimamanda, I honestly began to question why some people didn’t like her.
 I had attended the event with a form of emotional neutrality.
 Yes I love her, I agree with her opinions to a very large extent but I also wanted to understand people who didn’t like her and probably try to make a case for them based on one or two instances.
-However, after 3 hours of listening to her share her truth, especially her feminist thinking, I came to a conclusion.
+However, after 3 hours of listening to her share contemplations especially on her feminist thinking, I came to a conclusion:

-It takes a level of intellectual depth and an unreal measure of commonsense, levelheadedness and authenticity to take her in.
-Of course you have to be bilingual too- fluent in English Language and Sarcasm.
+It takes a certain level of intellectual depth, level headedness and authenticity to take her in.
+Of course, you have to be bilingual too – fluent in English Language and Sarcasm.
 That is a basic pre-requisite.
 If you schooled in Nigeria and you are Nigerian, by default you should have both in your skill set- Life skill set I mean.

 Watching her speak, carefully noting her words and combing out the sentiments that underpins her answers, I realized it is hard, really really hard for an individual who isn’t used to hearing ‘truth’ especially the type that doesn’t coerce but suggests to get her.
 To understand that type of ‘truth’, you need a certain level of exposure and a willingness to be ‘wrong’.